DataDog/hiring-engineers/answers.md

 ## ENVIRONMENT SETUP

-I have experience working with VirtualBox and hypervisor for academic-oriented and self-learning.
+I have experience working with VirtualBox and hypervisor for academic-oriented and self-learning purposes.
 Docker and Vagrant both are interesting and new to me, with no special reason I have chosen Vagrant.

 Instead of manually creating and installing a virtual OS from scratch in VirtualBox.
 It is easy to use pre-built images ("boxes") provided by vagrant and a single command vagrant up/vagrant destroy, can create/shutdown a virtual environment.